Asanjena/TECH230_app_deployment/app_deployment_instructions.md

 node app.js
 ```

-This will automate the previous steps of downloading nodejs (and the right version of it) and pm2.
+This will automate the previous steps of downloading nodejs (and the right version of it), pm2, and npm.
 But as a DevOps engineer, you should always do everything step-by-step before you automate a process.

 This is how your provision.sh file should look like at the end:
 ![Updated provision.sh](images/updated_provisoning.PNG)